robertmartin8/PyPortfolioOpt/docs/ExpectedReturns.rst

     .. autofunction:: ff_return

-        Estimates expected returns using the Fama-French factor models.
+        Estimates expected returns using OLS-estimated factor loadings and historical mean factor premia.
+The fitted regression intercept is not included as an expected abnormal return.

-        Set ``model="ff3"`` to use the three-factor specification with market (Mkt-RF), size (SMB), and value (HML) factors.

-        Set ``model="ff5"`` to use the five-factor specification, which additionally includes profitability (RMW) and investment (CMA) factors.
+        Set ``model="ff3"`` to use market (Mkt-RF), size (SMB), and value (HML), or ``model="ff5"`` to additionally use profitability (RMW) and investment (CMA).

-        Factor data must be supplied via the ``factor_data`` argument and contain the required factor return columns indexed by date.
+        ``factor_data`` must contain the required factor and risk-free returns, indexed by date and expressed as decimals.
+Data downloaded from Kenneth French's data library is expressed in percentage points and must therefore be divided by 100.

 ..
 References
 .. ==========